Mappy-Land

+is a platform game developed by Tose and published by Namco for the Nintendo Entertainment System.
+It is a sequel to Namco's 1983 arcade video game Mappy.
+Originally released in 1986, it was released by Taxan in North America in 1989.

 Storyline

 Mappy must travel through various themed areas, collecting six target items in each one, while attempting to avoid Goro and his gang of Meowkies.
 The target items differ depending on the story: